Alaskan Earthquake

 After all these years, as I retold my story here in some detail, my eyes filled with tears and I had to stop writing as I relived that five minutes of sheer terror.

-Thank God my family and me and my future wife Mary are all survivors of the Great Alaskan Earthquake of 1964.
+Thank God my family and me and my future wife Mary are all survivors of the 1964 earthquake.

 Comments for Alaskan Earthquake